Rebecca has been playing ocarina since 2011 and enjoys sharing her passion for the instrument with others.

 Bear in mind that many of the options available on Amazon or eBay are mass-produced and therefore often lack the tuning you'd expect from a well-made instrument.
 For this reason, it is often better when shopping Amazon to choose an ocarina produced by a well-known creator (such as Focalink/Stein or Songbird).

-Choose an ocarina which is well-tuned.
+Choose an ocarina that is well-tuned.
 You will need to pay attention to the reviews of the instrument you're purchasing before spending your money in this case.
 Pay attention to the reviews, not just the ratings!
 Some Zelda replica instruments look beautiful but play terribly.
 Unless this is what you're looking for, it is often best to avoid purchasing one of these on Amazon or eBay (while Songbird is safe).

 Choosing the Material of Your First Ocarina